 The information related to the J.P.
 Morgan Reserve Card has been collected by ValuePenguin and has not been reviewed or provided by the issuer of this card prior to publication.
 Terms apply to American Express credit card offers.
 See americanexpress.com for more information.

 Not only are the J.P.
 Morgan Reserve Card and the Chase Sapphire Reserve® similar in name, but in benefits as well.
 Virtually all of the perks you can get on the J.P.
 Morgan Reserve Card are offered on the Chase Sapphire Reserve®.
 You earn 5X total points on air travel and 10X total points on hotels and car rentals when you purchase travel through Chase Ultimate Rewards® immediately after the first $300 is spent on travel purchases annually.
-Earn 3X points on dining at restaurants including eligible delivery services, takeout and dining out & 1 point per $1 spent on all other purchases.
+Earn 3X points on other travel and dining & 1 point per $1 spent on all other purchases

 You earn the same number of points on every purchase and you get the same $300 annual travel credit (5X total points on air travel and 10X total points on hotels and car rentals when you purchase travel through Chase Ultimate Rewards® immediately after the first $300 is spent on travel purchases annually.
-Earn 3X points on dining at restaurants including eligible delivery services, takeout and dining out & 1 point per $1 spent on all other purchases.).
+Earn 3X points on other travel and dining & 1 point per $1 spent on all other purchases).
 Even though the benefits are the same, the annual fees are not.
 The Chase Sapphire Reserve® charges $550 per year, compared with the $595 on the J.P.
 Morgan Reserve Card.